matoululu/blast-off/README.md

 4. Run `npm run build` to build the project for production

 ## License
-This project is licensed under the GPL-3.0 license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MPL-2.0 license - see the [LICENSE](LICENSE) file for details

-## Latest changes
-### v2.1.0
-- Fixes build command
-- Simplify and categorize stylesheets
-- Adds some example JavaScript
-- Changed file structure
-- Improved README.md